 A traditional pub in Clerkenwell with a very queer twist.
 A safe space to go grab a drink with a few friends, with a chilled welcoming attitude.
 They play host to a range of fun queer-themed events.

-Landmark traditional gay pub slap bang in the middle of queer street.
+Landmark traditional gay pub slap bang in the middle of gay Soho.
 A friendly, eclectic clientele for uncomplicated drinkin’ and entertainment seven nights a week.

-Comptons Of Soho – 52 Old Compton Street, London, W1D 6HJ
+Comptons Of Soho – 52 Old Compton Street, Soho, London, W1D 6HJ

-The Grand Dame of Old Compton Street.
+The Grand Dame of Old Compton Street, also known as Queer Street because it´s at the very heart of Gay Soho.
 This ever-busy drinking den has a cruisy downstairs with circular bar, plus a loungeier, grandiosely furnished upstairs.
 Great music, and they often show live rugby/ football matches for the butcher fellas.

-Duke Of Wellington – 77 Wardour Street, London, W1V 3TH
+Duke Of Wellington – 77 Wardour Street, Soho, London, W1V 3TH

 A local pub right in the heart of the West End.
 This more traditional looking gay boozer boasts an eclectic and friendly clientele and is particularly busy at weekends.

-Friendly Society – 79 Wardour Street, London, W1D 6QB
+Friendly Society – 79 Wardour Street, Soho, London, W1D 6QB

 A discreet door hides a wonderful kitsch and kooky sub-surface bar where Barbarella meets Barbie.
 Friendly, fun and quirky.